romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How are database and service containers utilized in a GitHub Actions workflow?
+Q: How are database and service containers utilized in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By defining services in the workflow file, allowing jobs to use the containers as part of the runtime environment**